 One of the most basic, yet effective, things a company can do to help prepare for a compliance audit is to conduct regular safety meetings.
 These meetings should involve upper-level management teams, front-line managers, employees, and any safety coordinators or managers that work for the facility.

 Having regularly scheduled safety meetings is not only important for helping to improve the overall safety of the facility, but it is also a time to go over potential compliance audit issues.
 Any audit issues that are identified can be addressed internally, before OSHA, the EPA, or other agencies discover them.

 One of the main things a company can do to plan for compliance audits is to take steps toward accident prevention.
-This is done by identifying risks within the facility, and then implementing changes or policies in order to mitigate them.
-Ideally the risks should be eliminated entirely, but when this isn’t possible, using safety signs or other things to ensure employees are aware of the risks can be very effective.
+This is done by identifying risks within the facility, and then implementing changes or policies to mitigate them.
+Ideally, the risks should be eliminated, but when this isn't possible, using safety signs or other things to ensure employees are aware of the risks can be very effective.